What is a SaaS business?

 In the last 20 years, the use of technology in the economy has exploded.
 While technology was once considered a “nice to have” it quickly evolved into a “must-have”.
 A common saying is “every company is now a technology company” and it’s definitely true.

 The world is going digital, and organizations that don’t make the transition will be quickly left behind.
-Along with the rise of the internet came the rise of SaaS (software as a service) companies and thereby the SaaS business broker.
+Along with the rise of the internet came the rise of SaaS (software as a service) companies.
 SaaS companies emerged as a competing business model to traditional desktop applications.
 SaaS products deliver cloud-based services that are accessed through a web browser.
 These live in sharp contrast to desktop applications that are downloaded onto the user’s computers.
 You can see the difference in the two types of applications if you compare Google Sheets (cloud-based, accessed through a browser) to Microsoft Excel (a desktop application that you download onto your PC).

 A SaaS application is easier to develop and more widely accessible than a desktop application.
 When developing desktop applications organizations need to make sure that their application is compatible with all the different operating systems (Windows, Mac, Linux).
 Additionally, if an organization wants to make their application available on mobile devices they must develop separate versions of it for each mobile OS.
 Mobile development often requires knowledge of new programming languages and can represent a significant lift for a company.
 The compatibility issues of desktop applications go beyond the user’s PC.
 In order for a business to make a desktop application available to an entire organization, it often requires an initial IT investment in hardware such as servers and network switches.
 This also introduces the issue of scalability.
 In a SaaS platform, if the client wants to add more users they just have to pay more.
 With a desktop application, the client might have to go out and buy more hardware.
 The barrier to entry is far higher on desktop applications than SaaS applications.